Dmitrii-Khramtsov/Dmitrii-Khramtsov/README.md

 ## Hi there 👋

-In 2023, I decided to radically change my life by enrolling in School 21, a Savings educational project for developers.
-Despite my lack of programming experience, I fully immersed myself in my studies, where a structured program not only provided fundamental skills, but also developed creative thinking and the ability to solve complex problems.
-This experience was a turning point: from a beginner, I turned into an enthusiastic coder, confidently growing in the profession.
-Today, I am proud of my achievements and strive for new heights in the field of technology.
+In 2023, I radically changed my life by enrolling in School 21—an innovative educational project for developers.
+Despite having no prior programming experience, I immersed myself fully in my studies.
+The structured program not only provided fundamental skills but also cultivated creative thinking and problem-solving abilities.
+This experience marked a turning point: I transformed from a beginner into an enthusiastic coder, confidently growing in the profession.
+Today, I take pride in my achievements and continue striving for new heights in technology.

 #### I am currently a student at [School 21](https://21-school.ru/) 🌱